 Ekōbius (eek-oh bee us) is a sustainable development cooperative, intentional community, ecovillage and survival training center promoting simple living, self-sufficiency, permaculture, ecosystem restoration, reforestation, agroforestry, biodiversity and indigenous self-determination.
-We began a new of community development interest program for 2017-2018, we offer a campground and lodge for visitors and new members.
+We began a new of community development interest program in September 2021, we offer a campground, kitchen and lodge for visitors and new members.

 Our organization is a non-religious, non-governmental, non-state and non-political cooperative foundation of independent stakeholders active in protecting the rights of native indigenous peoples and living in balance with nature while specializing in non-wood forest production of coffee, chocolate, cupuaçu, liquors, medicinal extracts, essential oils and traditional plant medicine.

-Our property is ideal for a wide variety of uses especially ecological development projects all members are collective owners and investors.
+Our property is ideal for a wide variety of uses especially ecological development projects where all members are potentially collective owners and investors.
 We began an agroforestry program recently that involves ethnobotanicals and are planning to build aquaculture installations once we can import an electric backhoe for public works department of the greater community.

 Located at the End of the Road in Venezuela